 What to Eat? >Castella is a small type of cake that is a relic from the Portuguese influence in the city.

 Why go?
 Home of Mount Fuji – need I say more??

 What to Do?
 Go hiking – if you don’t want to tackle Fuji itself there are the Fuji Five Lakes for hiking, camping, and even winter sports.

 What to See?
 Apart from the beautiful mountains, there is the beautiful Takeda Shrine in Kofu.

-So there you have it, and that’s just the tip of the iceberg – can you choose your next destination!?
+So there you have it!
+I hope you enjoyed the list of my top pick of places to visit in Japan and that’s just the tip of the iceberg – can you choose your next destination!?
 I’m quite ready to head back there myself!